 Alabama's producer Harold Shedd discovered a less-than-hidden talent a few years later when he caught Oslin at a songwriter showcase.
 He soon landed her a deal with RCA Nashville.
 The first fruits of that deal, '80s Ladies, became perhaps the biggest debut for a woman in country music since Bobbie Gentry's Ode to Billie Joe album and single usurped the Beatles on the pop charts 20 years prior.

 The album's title track spoke to a whole generation of women about the social changes they'd witnessed--"We've been educated, we got liberated."
-It addressed shared experiences in such a frank way that its honesty won over fans and critics of all ages.
-A song about growing older, by a songwriter feared to be too old for the mainstream, won a Grammy and even netted the first ever CMA Song of the Year award for a woman artist.
+It addressed shared experiences in such a natural way that its honesty won over fans and critics of all ages.
+A song about growing older, by a songwriter, feared to be too old for the mainstream, won a Grammy and even netted the first-ever CMA Song of the Year award for a woman artist.

 The next two singles off '80s Ladies performed even better commercially.
 "Do Ya," a song about a married woman wondering if she's still got sex appeal, became the first of Oslin's four career number one hits.
 "I'll Always Come Back" was the final single off her debut album and her second chart-topper.